Liquidity Provider Integration Guide

 "Best price" is not only a math problem.
 It's a policy problem.
 Your price construction determines your spread revenue, execution quality, and dispute rate.

-- Last look: some LPs can reject after quote; account for it in routing
+LP can reject after quote; account for it

 Markups